Reservoir computing approaches for representation and classification of multivariate time series: Experiments

 \paragraph{Blood samples dataset}

-As real-world case study, we analyze MTS of blood measurements obtained from electronic health records of patients undergoing a gastrointestinal surgery at the University Hospital of North Norway in 2004--2012.\footnote{The dataset has been published in the AMIA Data Competition 2016} Each patient is represented by a MTS of $10$ blood sample measurements collected for $20$ days after surgery.
+As a case study on medical data, we analyze MTS of blood measurements obtained from electronic health records of patients undergoing a gastrointestinal surgery at the University Hospital of North Norway in 2004--2012.\footnote{The dataset has been published in the AMIA Data Competition 2016} Each patient is represented by a MTS of $10$ blood sample measurements collected for $20$ days after surgery.
 We consider the problem of classifying patients with and without surgical site infections from their blood samples, collected $20$ days after surgery.
 The dataset consists of $883$ MTS, of which $232$ pertain to infected patients.
 The original MTS contain missing data, corresponding to measurements not collected for a given patient at certain time intervals, which are replaced by zero-imputation in a preprocessing step.

-\paragraph{Experimental setup} For each dataset, we train the models $10$ times using independent random parameters initializations and each model is configured with the same hyperparameters in all experiments.
-Reservoirs are sensitive to hyperparameter setting and, therefore, fine-tuning with independent validation procedures for each task is usually more important in RC models than in networks trained with gradient descent, such as LSTM and GRU.
-Nevertheless, we show that even by setting the hyperparameters according to unsupervised heuristics~\cite{bianchi2017multiplex} the RC classifiers are robust and achieve superior performance, especially when configured with the proposed representation (\textit{rmESN}).
+\paragraph{Experimental setup} For each dataset, we train the models $10$ times using independent random parameters initializations.
+Each model is configured with the same hyperparameters in all the experiments.
+Since reservoirs are sensitive to the hyperparameter setting~\cite{bianchi2017multiplex}, a fine-tuning with independent cross-validation for each task is usually more important in classic RC models than in RNNs trained with gradient descent, such as LSTM and GRU.
+Nevertheless, we show that the proposed \textit{rmESN} achieves competitive results even with fixed the hyperparameters.
+This indicates higher robustness and gives a practical advantage, compared to traditional RC approaches.